 Q: What are the differences between civil and criminal healthcare fraud investigations?

-The main difference between a civil healthcare fraud investigation and a criminal healthcare fraud investigation is the potential consequence if the government can actually prove the alleged fraud.
-In civil cases, the outcome could be a repayment or a monetary fine.
-Criminal cases are very different because of the possibility of prosecution, felony conviction, program exclusion, license revocation, and incarceration.
+The main difference between a civil and a criminal healthcare fraud investigation are the potential outcomes if the government can prove alleged fraud.
+In civil cases, the outcome could be a repayment or a fine.
+Criminal cases are very different.
+They carry the potential of felony conviction, program exclusion, license revocation, and prison time.
 Often, it is not entirely clear at the beginning of a case whether the matter is civil or criminal in nature.
 Experienced attorneys will be able to tell you quickly, however.
-When Oberheiden, P.C. takes on the representation of a new client, one of our first priorities is to intervene in the investigation and determine what type of exposure our client may have and how to minimize it.
+When Oberheiden, P.C. represents a new client, one of our first tasks is to determine what type of exposure our client may have and how to minimize it.

 Q: What steps are involved in defending against a federal healthcare fraud investigation?

 The number one priority of Oberheiden, P.C. in federal healthcare fraud investigations is to intervene.
-Much of our track record (and the high number of cases, in which we avoided criminal charges against our clients) has to do with the fact that we don’t wait or hesitate, but immediately get into a zealous defense mode.
-We will immediately contact the agent, the auditor, the prosecutor, and whoever else may be behind the fraud investigation and take a h3 stand for our client.
-In general, our approach to defending Pittsburgh-area clients in investigations involves:
+Much of our record has to do with the fact that we don’t wait or hesitate to take action.
+We quickly contact the agent, the auditor, the prosecutor, and whoever else may be behind the fraud investigation and take a stand for our client.
+In general, our approach to defending Pittsburgh-area clients against fraud allegations involves: